gemmaellis16/memory_game/README.md

 ### **Aknowledgments**

-* Tutors at Code Institute for their support, they really helped when I was feeling that I was unable to grasp all the styling issues.
+* Tutors at Code Institute for their support.
-* My new mentor for advice on the finishing touches on the project.
+* My mentor for being so down to earth, with briliant advice and support on the project.

 [Back to top](#table-of-contents)